OpenGVLab/ChartAst/Readme.md

 # ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning

-This is the PyTorch implementation of the paper **ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning**, the paper is available at x x x
+This is the PyTorch implementation of the paper **ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning**, the paper is available at (https://arxiv.org/abs/2401.02384)

 **This repo is built upon [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory/tree/main)**